cuetian-coders/community/README.md

     - answering questions
     - solving problems
   - If you can, then help others indirectly by:
-    - help by pointing to right direction
+    - pointing to the right direction
-    - by tagging a person/persons who can help
+    - tagging a person/persons who can help
 - Voice Channel
   - Weekly discussion
     - You can host/partiticpate in weekly discussion with community memebers who're studying similiar topics